ajm339/opsworks-meteor-deploy/README.md

 1. The first cookbook installs [foreverjs](https://github.com/foreverjs/forever), the npm module that can start a node application as a daemon.
-	1. This cookbook should be called as `foreverjs` in AWS Opsworks under the Configure series of Chef recipes for the Node.js layer.
+	1. This cookbook should be called as `foreverjs` in AWS Opsworks under the Setup series of Chef recipes for the Node.js layer.
 2. The second cookbook, meteor-deploy, runs the two commands necessary to start the node application.
 	1. Commands executed (similar to the `meteor build` instructions)
 		1. `(cd programs/server && npm install)`